VA Loan Process And Eligibility Requirements On VA Mortgages

 - Visit the United States Department of Veteran Affairs eBenefits portal

-- However, the best way to get it is by having loan officer assisting
+- However, the best way to get it is by having a loan officer assisting

 - Loan Officers do have accessibility to the VA-Guarantee Home Loan System Online Portal